 What was the first antique you ever bought?

 I spent my entire childhood being dragged around to antique stores and junk shops by my mother, so trying to recall the very first purchase would be a challenge.
-In order to keep us engaged and to give herself time to shop, my mom would let my brother and I roam the stores and pick things out to take home.
+In order to keep us engaged and to give herself time to shop, my mom would let my brother and me roam the stores and pick things out to take home.
 Sometimes it was a book, sometimes it was an antique toy, but usually, it was some sort of small breakable trinket to add to a collection.
 I remember collecting old perfume bottles and miniature glassware pieces, some of which I have wrapped up in a memory box somewhere.

 But to keep things simple, I’m going to choose an old oil painting I picked out at a church sale in rural New Hampshire one summer when I was right in that middle school-beginning of high school age.
 I have always been drawn to the colorful imagery of fruit, and this still life of an old copper tea kettle sharing space with apples and grapes against the most perfect periwinkle backdrop hooked me in.

-My mom ended up hanging it in one of the bathrooms in my childhood home where it lived until my husband and I bought our first home.
+My mom ended up hanging it in one of the bathrooms in my childhood home where it lived until my ex-husband and I bought our first home.
 It traveled with me to another state where I fought with its rustic frame and threatened it with a newer more modern style.
-I am extremely relieved that I did not follow through because the age, charm, and simplicity of that wood is irreplaceable.
+I am extremely relieved that I did not follow through because the age, charm, and simplicity of that wood are irreplaceable.

 I’m still searching for the perfect place for it in our current home but it made its most recent debut as a contender in the office makeover that I am orchestrating.
 I didn’t know then it would be the start of an art collection, but it says a lot about trusting your gut and getting something that you’re truly drawn to.